Gurudayal19/ev101-scripts/L3 Mathematical modelling of an electric vehicle /Calculating Energy Consumption {Software simulation in Scilab and Xcos} - Part 1.md

 ## 1. Setting up the Simulation Environment

-We will now need to install and setup Scilab, Follow the steps below to install and set it up.
+We will now need to install and setup Scilab.
+Follow the steps below to install and set it up.

 **Step 1.
 Download Scilab**